MarouaneMajidi/Intelligent-Energy-Management-System-with-V2G-Technology/README.md

 ## Overview

-V2G Optimizer is an advanced energy management solution that leverages Vehicle-to-Grid (V2G) technology to minimize electricity production costs.
-This project extends a foundational MATLAB/Simulink V2G simulation to model monthly timeframes and incorporates:
+This project presents an intelligent energy management system that leverages Vehicle-to-Grid (V2G) technology to optimize electricity production costs.
+Using deep learning methods, we forecast key energy components and provide decision support for when to utilize stored energy from Electric Vehicles (EVs) versus supplementing with diesel generation.

-- Real-world solar irradiance data from Meknès, Morocco
-- Custom-generated residential load profiles representative of Moroccan consumption patterns
+The system integrates real-world solar irradiance data from Meknès, Morocco, along with residential load profiles representative of Moroccan consumption patterns.
+Our Streamlit application delivers weekly forecasts and cost-optimization recommendations based on comprehensive time series analysis.
-- Comprehensive cost optimization algorithms

-Our Streamlit-based web application provides weekly forecasts to help decision-makers determine the optimal balance between utilizing stored EV energy via V2G technology versus supplementing with diesel generation during peak demand periods.

 ## V2G Explained